NilaakashSingh/SketchTextCreator/README.md

 # TextCreator
-A Sketch plugin to generate text characters within certain limit count taking input from user.
+A Sketch plugin to generate text characters within certain limit, taking input character and count from user.

 ## Install the plugin
 1. Click on code button in green